eranamar-zz/eranamar.github.io/_posts/2017-03-24-Comparing-Chernoff---Hoeffding-bounds.markdown

 </span> is now holds whenever <span class="MathJax_Preview"><script type="math/tex">
 t<\mu
 </script>
-</span>, which make sense because Chernoff’s bound, as we defined it in the beginning, only concerned with deviations that are up to <span class="MathJax_Preview"><script type="math/tex">
+</span>, which make sense because Chernoff’s bound, as we defined it, only concerned with deviations that are up to <span class="MathJax_Preview"><script type="math/tex">
 \mu
 </script>
 </span>.